 So here they are!

-1. Marie Rose / Thousand Island Sauce – yep, they’re basically the same thing.
+Marie Rose and Thousand Island Sauce are basically the same thing.
 You’ll find little tweaks and variations of the two all over the place, but a basic pink sauce made with mayo and ketchup with some seasonings is really all this is.
 It actually doesn’t have much flavour, and it’s not intended to.
 It’s a neutral sauce that let’s the flavour of the prawns really shine.

-3 Tartare Sauce – just like what you get at the local fish and chip shop!
-(Except better, because you can actually taste the gherkins and capers in it)
+Just like what you get at the local fish and chip shop!
+(Except better, because you can actually taste the gherkins and capers in it).
+A classic condiment also for Crispy Beer Battered Fish.

-5 RecipeTin Family Favourite Prawn Dipping Sauce – it’s basically a jacked up Marie Rose Sauce, with the added freshness of dill.
+It’s basically the love child of Marie Rose Sauce and Tartare sauce: The tang and sweetness of Marie Rose combined with the finely chopped savoury ingredients and added freshness of dill from the Tartare side.
 This is what we served with the prawns at my mother’s Christmas Party and everybody commented on how they loved it, especially the fresh dill flavour.
 So I thought I should share it.

 Personally, I would provide 2 dipping sauces.
 Good rule of thumb is to go by contrasting colours.
 So, for example, If I knew everyone was fine with mayo, I’d probably do the RecipeTin Family Favourite plus the Cocktail Sauce.
 I wouldn’t do Marie Rose + Tartare because they are a bit too similar in flavour.
 If I knew someone health conscious was coming, I’d definitely include the Thai Sweet Chilli Lime Sauce.